Lars Ohly: Nacka Skoglund

-Being a communist or not
+Communism

 Lars Ohly used to be an outspoken communist.
 On 5 October 2005, Uppdrag granskning in Sveriges Television (the Swedish public service television) aired a programme about Lars Ohly's background and views on democracy.
 In the programme, Ohly was accused of trying to rewrite his own history and of hiding his past.
 Several quotes by Ohly were found where he defended the political systems of the Eastern bloc.
-Several prominent party members, among them former party leader Lars Werner, also witnessed about Ohly's views.
+Several prominent party members, among them former party leader Lars Werner, also testified about Ohly's views.
 It was also found that, in 2000, Ohly had reworded a letter of apology to the "Kiruna-Swedes" - victims of harassment from the Left Party after their return home from Soviet custody - with a number of critical references to Joseph Stalin being removed.
 The programme also showed that Ohly branded himself as a Leninist as late as 1999.

 Following this controversy, the leaders of all the other parliamentary parties have urged Ohly to drop his adherence to communism.
 On 30 October 2005, Ohly declared on Swedish TV that he would stop labeling himself a communist.
 But he stressed at the same time that he would stay faithful to the ideals of communism and always would keep fighting for a "classless society".